sandipkumardey/AWS-DeepRacer/README.md

 There are over 20 parameters available for use, and the reward function is simply a piece of code that uses the input parameters to do some calculations and then output a number, which is the reward.

 - The reward function is written in Python as a standard function, but it must be called *reward_function* with a single parameter - which is a Python dictionary containing all the input parameters provided by the AWS DeepRacer system.

+### Training Algorithms-

+The first thing to point out is that AWS DeepRacer uses both PPO and SAC algorithms to train stochastic policies.
+So they are similar in that regard.

+- **PPO** uses **“on-policy” learning**.
+This means it learns only from observations made by the current policy exploring the environment - using the most recent and relevant data.
+Say you are learning to drive a car, on-policy learning would be analogous to you reviewing a video of your most recent lesson and taking note of what you did well, and what needs improvement.
+- In contrast, **SAC** uses **“off-policy” learning.** This means it can use observations made from previous policies and exploration of the environment - so it can also use old data.

+"There is no right or wrong answer.
+SAC and PPO are two algorithms from a field that is constantly evolving and growing.
+Both have their benefits and either one could work best depending on the circumstance."